AnanthMAthreya/2nd-year-resources-2022-scheme-rvce/README.md

 BASKET COURSES
 1. Environment and Sustainability-CV242AT
 2. Bio Safety Standards and Ethics-BT232AT
-3. Material Science for Engineers-ME232AT/ME242AT3.
-Material Science for Engineers-ME232AT/ME242AT
+3. Material Science for Engineers-ME232AT/ME242AT3